How to Make a Healthy Breakfast for Picky Eaters

 This also allows you to introduce new foods alongside familiar ones.
 Rothman explains, “My rule of thumb is to offer 75 percent preferred food and 25 percent non-preferred food at most meals and snacks.
 Children may become fearful when presented with new or non-preferred foods, so include these new items with foods they already like to minimize that fear and maximize the chances of them trying it the new food.”

 Put out a few small bowls with topping options and let your little one pick and choose what he or she wants to put on the yogurt.
+Or, you can start with these four fun yogurt ideas!

 There are many options to make a healthy breakfast for your picky eater, so mix and match until you find the secret combo that gets him or her eating every morning.
 Use these ideas to add some fresh options into the rotation and ensure your little one heads to school with all the nutrition he or she needs.